-- Always place the sandbag with an open-end placing below the sandbag.
+- Always place the sandbag in an open place below the sandbag.

 - Make sure to mould the sandbag into a rectangular shape like a rick.

-Even if you don’t live in a mountainous region, sandbags will always come in handy.
+Sandbags will always be handy, even if you don’t live in a mountainous region.
 Whether you go out for a hiking or a beach trip, a sandbag can come in handy for anchoring your tents.
-So, you see, you can use sandbags on occasions where you least expect them.
+So, you see, you can use sandbags on occasions when you least expect them.